How to Remove Paint From Decking Boards

 Painting your wood decking board can make it more beautiful.
 As time passes, the paint may look old, and you might want to repaint your decking.
 You won’t want to add a new layer of paint on the old one; it can make your deck look rough.
 It is advisable to remove the existing paint before applying a new one.
 Learn how to remove paint from ultra decking boards.

 How to Remove Paint from Deckings

-If you want to strip off paint from your wood deck, you will need to sand your decking.
+If you want to strip off paint from your wood deck, you must sand your decking.
 Sanding your decking will remove any rough patches, thereby providing a clean and smooth surface.
 When your deck surface is smooth and clean, paints, sealers, or stains will adhere to your decking board.
-Here are steps to follow to know how to remove paint from the decking board.
+Here are the steps to follow to learn how to remove paint from the decking board.

 Step One: Get Your Material Ready

 If you want to remove paint from your decking board, you have to get the materials you will use.
 The materials you will need are a deck cleaner, sander or sandpaper for smoothing your decking.
 You will also need a paint scraper, bristle brush, hammer, and pressure washer to remove paint from your decking.
-After you have gotten all your material ready, you can now start sanding the decking.
+Once you have all your materials ready, you can now start sanding the decking.

 Step Two: Prepare Your Decking

 First, clear the surface of your decking by removing the things you placed on it.
 If there are chairs and tables on your deck, remove them before you start sanding your deck.
-Also, if there is part of your decking board that needs repair, fix it before you start sanding the deck.
+Also, if part of your decking board needs repair, fix it before you start sanding the deck.
 If you notice any nails that pop up on your decking board, use a hammer to drive the nail into the decking.
 For screws, use a drill to screw down the decking board.